nextflow-io/nextflow/docs/operator.rst

 Operators
 *******************

-Dataflow `operators` are methods that allow you to connect channels to each other or to transform values emitted by a channel applying some user provided rules.
+Nextflow `operators` are methods that allow you to connect channels to each other or to transform values emitted by a channel applying some user provided rules.

 Operators can be separated in to five groups: